forleoliang/CameraDatabase/README.md

 - `data/camera_data.csv`: CSV format camera specifications (37 columns)
 - `data/camera_data.json`: JSON format camera specifications (same data as CSV)
-- `data/images/`: Directory containing sample camera images in PNG format (due to GitHub size limitations, only a small subset is included)

-> **Note**: Due to GitHub file size limitations, only a small subset of camera images is included in this repository.
-The complete image dataset can be provided upon request.

 ## Multilingual Documentation